parrot88/ThumbnailsPage/README.md

 like "1.png", "2.png"...

 ## Why I created this
-I just wanted Thumbnails that I can easly change looks I want in my coding.
+I just wanted Thumbnails that I can change easily how looks I want in my coding.
 Or I just only wanted enjoying quickly coding among huge project.